 Bocce Ball Recipe without Vodka

 This recipe is the straight amaretto-juice version of the Bocce Ball and it is equally delicious.
-It is a nice option for those days when you want a lower-proof drink and it is perfect for a casual brunch when made with fresh orange juice.

 Again, the soda is a nice finishing touch that lightens up the drink, though you can easily skip it.